← Back to our Blog

 Earned Income Tax Credit (EIC)

-The EIC for 2021 ranged from up to $1,502 with no qualifying children to up to $6,728 with three or more qualifying children.
+The EIC for 2021 ranged from up to $1,502 with no qualifying children to $6,728 with three or more qualifying children.
 For 2022, this refundable credit ranges from up to $560 with no qualifying children to up to $6,935 for three or more qualifying children.

 Recommended Action